Skip to content

 Limitations

 • Rates can be guaranteed only on bare-metal.
-VM (with SR-IOV) may also get full line rate, but cannot be guaranteed - VM introduces too many performance related variables
+VMs may also get full line rate, but be mindful that the hyper-visor may introduce performance restrictions due to resource-sharing

 • The max packet size that can be generated is between 3000 to 3500 bytes, depending on the NIC and driver (this is a limitation of the AF_XDP technology)

-• Ostinato/Wireshark cannot capture Turbo Drone generated packets (this is a limitation of the AF_XDP technology)
+• Ostinato/Wireshark cannot capture Turbo Drone generated packets on the same host (this is a limitation of the AF_XDP technology)

 How to Install